DA's latest big decision: whether or not to blame Trump - ExBulletin

 Vance, 67, continued to sue Trump over his business practices even as he was packing his bags to quit his job since 2010.

-After indicting the Trump Organization and one of its executives with tax evasion last June, Vance called a new grand jury that could potentially bring a new indictment in what could be a time of building legacy. .
+After indicting the Trump Organization and one of its executives with tax evasion last June, Vance called a new grand jury that could potentially bring a new indictment in what could be a legacy-building moment. .
 No former president has ever been charged with a crime.

 But rushing to settle the case before Jan.
 1 might also be out of character for a prosecutor who holds few press conferences, does few interviews, and is known for his methodical approach.